JBroks/unicornattractor_issue_tracker/README.md

     I contacted tutor support at Code Institiute and Tim Nelson helped me to resolve it.
 The problem was that I placed `settings.STRIPE_PUBLISHABLE` in the `upvote` view context and it should have been placed in the `view_ticket` view context.

 - **Filtered results pagination** - When testing features I noticed that pagination does not work for the filtered results.
 I resolved this bug using same process as for the search result pagination i.e. I used the same approach as per [this](http://shopnilsazal.github.io/django-pagination-with-basic-search/) tutorial.

+- **Responinator testing issue** - While testing the app on Responsinator I noticed it was showing a gap between the navbar and page content, so I conducted further checks (i.e. on [Mobile-Friendly Test](https://search.google.com/test/mobile-friendly) and [Am I Responsive](http://ami.responsivedesign.is/#).
+Since it was working well on other online tools and actual devices I came to conclusion that it was an issue with the Responsinator tool rather than my app.

 <a name="unresolved-bugs"/>